 checking the incidence of crime in your neighborhood.

-❊ Make sure you’ve set specific rules to be followed by your child while he or she is alone, and give your child
+❊ Make sure you’ve set specific rules to be followed by your child while he or she is alone, and give your

-if your child needs assistance and can’t reach you right away.
+to do if your child needs assistance and can’t reach you right away.

 ❊ Remember you’re in charge, even if it is from a distance.